-Noise Test - To improve the sound quality of single cylinder engines for track workers the sound measuring units may be changed to dBC.
+Noise Test - To improve the sound quality of single cylinder engines for track workers the sound SUPRA SAEINDIA Rules Student Formula measuring units may be changed to dB.
 This is more consistent with human hearing at the higher volumes called out in the rules.
-Cheap, commercially available sound meters are generally able to display dBC.
+Cheap, commercially available sound meters are generally able to display dB.